Skip to content

 • A project R profile, .Rprofile.
 This file is run automatically every time you start R (in that project), and renv uses it to configure your R session to use the project library.
 This ensures that once you turn on renv for a project, it stays on, until you deliberately turn it off.

-The next important pair of tools are renv::snapshot() and renv::restore(). snapshot() updates the lockfile with metadata about the currently-used packages in the project library.
+The next important pair of tools is renv::snapshot() and renv::restore(). snapshot() updates the lockfile with metadata about the currently-used packages in the project library.
 This is useful because you can then share the lockfile and other people or other computers can easily reproduce your current environment by running restore(), which uses the metadata from the lockfile to install exactly the same version of every package.
 This pair of functions gives you the benefits of reproducibility and portability: you are now tracking exactly which package versions you have installed so you can recreate them on other machines.

-Now that you’ve got the a high-level lay of the land, we’ll show a couple of specific workflows before discussing some of the reproducibility challenges that renv doesn’t currently help with.
+Now that you’ve got the high-level lay of the land, we’ll show a couple of specific workflows before discussing some of the reproducibility challenges that renv doesn’t currently help with.

 Collaboration